|Computer & Information Science Department: CIS-209|

 Students are responsible for managing their progress through the course.

-total lab/packet tracer assignments will be graded by the instructor each
+3. Only 5 total lab/packet tracer assignments will be graded by the instructor each week.

 Note: Managing assignment